shaimaa-hshalaby/Angular_Guide/06-Services/README.md

 -  Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.
 -  Services can depend on other services.

+### Why services
+Components shouldn't fetch or save data directly, and they certainly shouldn't knowingly present fake data.
+They should focus on presenting data and delegating data access to a service.

 ### benefits of services:
 -  modularity
 -  reusability